 Statutory Funding Agreement 2020-2030

-The Statutory Funding Agreement is an agreement between the Minister for Agriculture, Drought and Emergency Management on behalf of the Commonwealth of Australia and the FRDC.
+The Statutory Funding Agreement is an agreement between the Minister for Agriculture, Fisheries and Forestry on behalf of the Commonwealth of Australia and the FRDC.

 The agreement sets the guidelines and principles to ensure the performance and accountability of the FRDC, and to help foster a culture of continuous improvement.